Gaius-1/evently/README.md

 ## <a name="introduction">🤖 Introduction</a>

 Built on Next.js 14, the events application stands as a comprehensive, full-stack platform for organizing and managing events.
 It serves as a hub, spotlighting diverse events taking place globally.
-Featuring seamless payment processing through Paystack, you have the capability to purchase tickets for any event or even initiate and manage your own events.
+Featuring seamless payment processing through Stripe, you have the capability to purchase tickets for any event or even initiate and manage your own events.

 ## <a name="tech-stack">⚙️ Tech Stack</a>